 Prior to the publication of the Proposed Plan, CNPA discussed the issue with the Highland Games and Invercauld Estate and agreed at that point to a 55 metre buffer between Monaltrie Park and H1.
 This buffer has been applied in the Proposed Plan.
 The Proposed Plan acknowledges the important of ensuring parking provision for the Games and sets out in the site specific guidance for H1 on page 106 that "Development Proposals should incorporate and enhance Monaltrie Park, ensuring adequate space for the use of existing sports pitches and parking for events".
 Any masterplan for the site will be required to demonstrate that the site will not impact on the use of Monaltrie Park for recreation and ensure adequate space for parking for events.
-Any additional provisions required to support the operations of the Highland Games within the H1 site are a matter for the Highland Games, continues to be allocated as protected open space and CNPA do not consider it necessary to extend the boundary of the protected open space further.
+Any additional provisions required to support the operations of the Highland Games within the H1 site are a matter for the Highland Games and developer/land owner.
+Monaltrie Park itself, which is the location of the Highland Games, continues to be allocated as protected open space and CNPA do not consider it necessary to extend the boundary of the protected open space further.
 No modifications proposed (B Wright, 043; J Reilly, 054; BCCC, 065; G Riddler, 091; Ballater Highland Games, 099).